Title Image

 The award has national and international significance in terms of support given to leaders for peace.
 It also identifies Sydney as a city with a prominent peace agenda.

-The recipient is awarded a $50,000 prize to further the cause of peace with justice and a hand-made glass trophy crafted by Australian artist Brian Hirst.
-They spend a week in Sydney to promote understanding of their work by engaging with the media, delivering the City of Sydney Peace Prize Lecture, and attending other events including Cabramatta High School Peace Day.
+The recipient is awarded a $50,000 prize to further their cause of peace with justice and a hand-made steel trophy crafted by Aboriginal artist Wayne McGinness.
+They spend a week in Sydney to promote understanding of their work by engaging with the media and policy makers, addressing the public at the City of Sydney Peace Prize Lecture, and meeting with students at Cabramatta High School’s Peace Day.

 Selection criteria